TokenHarvester/rugguard-bot/README.md

 # RUGGUARD X Bot
-A Twitter/X bot that analyzes crypto accounts for scam risk when triggered by "riddle me this".
+A Twitter/X bot for analyzing user trustworthiness in response to specific triggers.

+This bot monitors for replies containing a specific phrase, analyzes the original author's account for trust signals, and posts a trust report in response.

 ![Bot Workflow](https://via.placeholder.com/600x400?text=RUGGUARD+Bot+Workflow) *(Replace with actual workflow diagram)*